Arka236/AES-128/README.md

     * It manages the 11-cycle latency state machine, capturing the ciphertext and raising a `Done` flag when finished.

 ### D. The Verification Suite
 * **`tb_aes_axi_lite.v`:** The final verification testbench.
 Because the design uses AXI4-Lite, this testbench acts as a simulated AXI Master.
 It writes the FIPS-197 standard vectors into the memory map via AXI transactions.
-Furthermore, it contains custom Verilog tasks to emulate advanced streaming modes like **CBC (Cipher Block Chaining)** and **CTR (Counter Mode)**, proving the hardware can support advanced security protocols entirely within the simulation environment.
+Furthermore, it contains custom Verilog tasks to emulate advanced streaming modes like **CBC (Cipher Block Chaining)** and **CTR (Counter Mode)**, proving the IP core can support advanced security protocols entirely within the simulation environment.

 ---